-On the Employee Files screen of the selected employee, select Take Action Manage Leave of Absence do one of the following:
+On the Employee Files screen of the selected employee, select Take Action Manage Leave of Absence.

-Go to the Time Off section and select in the Upcoming Time Off block of the Time Off subsection the Administer Time link; or

-Select the Take Action button located in the top right corner of the screen and from the value list, which appears, select Manage Leave of Absence.

 On the Time Information for <employee name> screen, go to the Time Accounts section.
 There, select the appropriate <time account> button, for example Vacation.
 Make note of the External Code in the Account Information block; you will need it when closing the old time account (activity # 11).